vesuxyz/docs/blog/2026-02-10-noon-WBTC-vault/index.md

 All funds remain non-custodial and fully transparent onchain.

-## About Noon and sUSN
+## About the Curator

 Noon builds stablecoin yield strategies focused on sustainability and risk management.

-USN is backed by diversified, institutional-grade deployments.
+UUSN is backed 1:1 by a mix of USDT, USDC, and short-term U.S. Treasury Bills.
 Its staked version, sUSN, accrues yield directly in the token.

 Noon has been live for over a year with zero downtime and no security incidents.
 The protocol has been audited by firms including Halborn, Hashlock, and Quantstamp.

-As with any asset or onchain strategy, make sure you understand the risks and do your own research.
+As with any DeFi strategy, do your own research and make sure you understand the risks.

 ## Vesu Vaults